deepak-0/deepak-0/README.md

 ### Hi there 👋
-This is Deepak
+### This is Deepak

-Just getting started with exploring
+- 🔭 I’m currently working on Java and SQL
+- 🌱 I’m currently learning JavaScript
+- :bookmark_tabs: currently exploring things by googling it :smiley:

 <!--
 **deepak-0/deepak-0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.